HomeProductivityGoogle Docs

 Practical tips from our testing

 Second, learn three keyboard shortcuts on the Mac and you will move through edits far faster than hunting through menus: Command B for bold, Command Z for undo, and Command K to drop in a link.
+Add Command Shift C if you want a live word count while you write.
 Third, before any trip or important meeting, open the documents you will need and turn on offline access so a shaky cafe network cannot strand you mid sentence.
-Finally, on iPhone, get comfortable with the share sheet, because saving a webpage or a PDF straight into a Doc, or exporting a draft out to email, is one tap away once you know where it lives.
-These small things added up to a setup that felt quick rather than clumsy.
+On the Mac that lives in the Docs home screen settings inside the browser; on the phone you tap the three dots next to a file and choose Make available offline.

 The limits and downsides worth knowing

 It is not all smooth, and a little honesty here will save you some teeth grinding.
 The clearest gap is that the Mac has no offline desktop app of its own.
 Everything runs through the browser, so a flaky connection genuinely slows you down unless you have set up offline access for those specific files in advance.
 We got caught out by this exactly once and never again.
+There is a separate Google Drive for desktop tool that syncs your files to the Mac, but it still hands you off to the browser to actually edit, so it does not change the picture much.

 Good alternatives if Docs is not the right fit